Adnan Syed's lawyer on his release, what's next and why he rejected a past plea deal

 "Imagine what it's like for him, his mother and brother seated behind me inside the courtroom, to believe in their child's innocence and to watch that child get snatched away from them and spend 23 years incarcerated," Suter said.
 "I think it's important and it matters for someone to stand up and say out loud for the whole world to see that Adnan Syed is innocent."

-The evidence that caused the conviction to be thrown out had been in the prosecution's files for years but wrongfully never turned over to the defense.
-It included notes of interviews with suspects, one of whom threatened to kill Lee.
+The evidence that led to the conviction being thrown out had been in the prosecution's files for years but, was never turned over to the defense.
+It included notes of interviews with suspects, one of whom had allegedly threatened to kill Lee.

-"It is striking, and it should shock the conscience, but it is alarmingly common," she said.
-"The investigation narrows down to one individual for whatever reason, and they're so focused on that individual, they will disregard other evidence -- not properly look into other leads.
+"It is striking, and it should shock the conscience, but it is alarmingly common," Suter said.
+"The investigation narrows down to one individual for whatever reason, and they're so focused on that individual, they will disregard other evidence — not properly look into other leads.
 And you definitely see that in this case."

-In an exclusive interview with WJZ on Wednesday, Maryland Attorney General Brian Frosh denied failing to turn over evidence to the defense or Baltimore City State's Attorney Marilyn Mosby's office.
+In an exclusive interview with CBS Baltimore on Wednesday, Maryland Attorney General Brian Frosh denied failing to turn over evidence to the defense or Baltimore City State's Attorney Marilyn Mosby's office.

+Monday's victory comes after Syed spent years battling his conviction in the courts.
+He appealed the decision multiple times, and was successful in convincing a post-conviction court in 2016 that the use of the cell phone records violated his rights and merited a new trial.
+But the state appealed that decision, and after years of legal battles, an appeals court denied Syed a new trial in 2019.
+The Supreme Court declined to hear Syed's subsequent appeal.

-Suter also told WJZ how Syed turned down a plea deal from the attorney general's office a few years ago.
+Suter also told CBS Baltimore why Syed turned down a plea deal from the attorney general's office a few years ago.

-Now, Syed is back with his family waiting to see whether prosecutors will order a new trial against him.
+Now, Syed is back with his family waiting to see whether prosecutors will order a new trial.
 Mosby has 27 days to decide whether to hold a new trial.

-Mosby told WJZ on Tuesday she is still waiting on new DNA test results of evidence to come back.
+Mosby told CBS Baltimore on Tuesday she is still waiting on the results of new DNA testing done on evidence in the case.

 "If that DNA comes back inconclusive, I will certify that he's innocent.
 If it comes back to two alternative suspects, I will certify that he's innocent," she said.
 "If it comes back to Adnan Syed, the state is still in a position to proceed upon the prosecution."